emilyjryan/project-one-language-quiz/DOM-language-quiz-game/README.md

 - User types in correct language that matches phrase --> render 'correct' screen and add 1 point, render 'next' button
 - User types in incorrect language --> render 'incorrect' screen, render 'next' button
 - Game ends after the 5 phrases have been clicked through
-- End screen rendered with ending score, and two buttons for 'try again' and 'instructions'
+- End screen rendered with ending score, and restart button to reset to beginning

 ## Stretch Goals: